 By taking the counts for each Oracle database version, we could construct the following pie chart.

 Overall, roughly an insignificant 6% of Oracle customers have migrated to the most recent version of the Oracle DB.

 Our observation is that the Oracle database has become overly bloated in its most recent versions.
 Most companies do not need the extra functionality or the extra bloat and expense involved with Oracle 12c.
 For example, Oracle 12c adds a column store, which was put in place to combat SAP HANA, but which there is little use for in the database, as we covered in the article How Accurate with Bloor Research on Oracle In-Memory?

 Implications of the Slow or Stunted Migration

 The evidence is that a minority of customers have shown any interest in migrating to Oracle 12c, even though it was released in 2013.
 It also means that each successive release of the Oracle database is less capable of migrating the customers on the previous versions to the latest versions of the database.
-This means that Oracle is discussing features of its database at conferences and in the IT media that their installed base by in large does not see.
+This means that Oracle is discussing its database features at conferences and in the IT media that their installed base by in large does not see.

 This has several important implications.
 And they are as follows:

 The Usage of Open Source Databases

 When Oracle discusses their database, they nearly always discuss the most recent version.
 The standard Oracle sales tactic is to state that only the Oracle DB has (insert in the ____ ) functionality.
 This is often stated by Oracle about HA (High Availability) or RAC (Clustering), even though these functionalities are, in most cases, better and more efficiently deployed from the virtual machine instead of the database layer.
 Secondly, some of the functionality, such as those in the Autonomous version of 18, does not work.
 We covered this separate topic in the article How Real is Oracle’s Autonomous Database?